-The Institute was founded in 2009 as part of the Cluster of Excellence Frankfurt Molecular Complexes, shortly after the Wissenschaftsrat recommended funding of a new Cluster building.
+The Institute was founded in 2009 as part of the Cluster of Excellence Frankfurt Molecular Complexes (CEF).
 We aim at understanding macromolecular complexes, in particular the molecular mechanisms underlying cellular functions.
 The Institute is composed of twelve scientific groups from various disciplines including biology, physics, chemistry, and medicine.
 We are dedicated to perform basic research with biomedical relevance, to train young scientists, and to develop frontier technologies in life sciences.

 Early embryos need to generate a specific coordinate system to develop properly.
 In the last issue of Developmental Cell, BMLS scientists Deepika Singh and Christian Pohl now uncover a biomechanical mechanism that helps to form one axis in this coordinate system.
 This mechanism uses a remnant of cell division to orient cells along this axis.
 Link to publication